 While there are many important questions to ask when approaching retirement, a few of the most common questions are the following:

 Your retirement planning should be built around a fundamental understanding of the above factors and, hopefully, a desire to work towards retirement by starting your planning now.

 Fisher Investments UK can help you answer some of these questions and begin your retirement planning journey.
-To learn more, download any of our guides or speak with one of our qualified representatives today.
+To learn more, download any of our guides as the first of our ongoing insights or speak with one of our qualified representatives today.

 This document constitutes the general views of Fisher Investments UK, Fisher Investments Europe and Fisher Investments, and should not be regarded as personalised investment or tax advice or as a representation of their performance or that of their clients.
 No assurances are made that they will continue to hold these views, which may change at any time based on new information, analysis or reconsideration.
 In addition, no assurances are made regarding the accuracy of any forecast made herein.
 Not all past forecasts have been, nor future forecasts will be, as accurate as any contained herein.
 Fisher Investments Europe Limited, trading as Fisher Investments UK, is authorised and regulated by the UK Financial Conduct Authority (FCA Number 191609) and is registered in England (Company Number 3850593).
 Fisher Investments Europe Limited Headquarters: 2nd Floor, 6-10 Whitfield Street, London, W1T 2RE, United Kingdom.
 Fisher Investments Europe Limited’s parent company, Fisher Asset Management, LLC, trading under the name Fisher Investments, is established in the USA and regulated by the US Securities and Exchange Commission.
 Investment management services are provided by Fisher Investments.